Patrick Kelly (archbishop of Liverpool): Parishes

 Kelly taught systematic theology in Oscott Seminary and in 1978 became the Seminary's rector.

 On 9 March 1984, Kelly was appointed Bishop of Salford by Pope John Paul II.
 He ordained to the episcopate on the following 3 April by Bishop Thomas Holland, the co-consecrators being archbishops Derek Worlock and Maurice Couve de Murville.
 Kelly was to be appointed Archbishop of Liverpool by Pope John Paul II on 21 May 1996.

 In early 2012, Kelly celebrated the Golden Jubilee of his priestly ordination.
 He began the celebrations with a Mass at the local Carmelite convent and on the following day there was a solemn Mass in Liverpool Metropolitan Cathedral.
 The Mass was concelebrated, among others, by Cardinals Cormac Murphy-O'Connor and Jean-Louis Tauran, by the papal nuncios to Britain and Guatemala, Archbishops Mennini and Gallagher, along with Archbishop (later Cardinal) Vincent Nichols.

 In his leisure time Kelly is said to enjoy listening to classical music and attending concerts, especially those given by the Royal Liverpool Philharmonic Orchestra.

 On the morning of 10 December 2012, Kelly was admitted to hospital after suffering a mild stroke, his condition being described at the time as "comfortable".

 Given the suffering caused by the stroke, Kelly was advised to take a lengthy period of convalescence, which he spent in Lancashire.
 Although he still had a year left in office before he was required by canon law to tender his resignation, it was announced on Monday 7 January 2013, that he had chosen to submit his resignation to Pope Benedict XVI, and on 27 February 2013 the Pope's acceptance was made public.
 On 21 March 2014, Malcolm McMahon, Bishop of Nottingham, was appointed by Pope Francis to succeed Kelly as Archbishop of Liverpool.

+Later life

+Kelly is now residing at Hesketh Park Lodge Care Home in Southport and continues to share his faith with other residents, team members and visitors.